bezaweeet/sba_loan_prediction/README.md

 The work is split into a few main steps:

 1. **Clean the data**: remove columns that would leak the answer (like the charge-off date), drop columns that are mostly empty, and fix data type issues.
-2. **Explore the data**: look for patterns in who defaults, usingcharts broken down by state, industry, business type, loan size,and approval year.
+2. **Explore the data**: look for patterns in who defaults, using charts broken down by state, industry, business type, loan size,and approval year.
 3. **Prepare the features**: turn text categories (like state or business type) into a format a model can use, and scale numeric columns where needed.
 4. **Build and compare models**: train a naive baseline, a Logistic Regression model, and a Random Forest model, then tune the Random Forest's settings using a hyperparameter search rather than guessing.
 5. **Evaluate the models**: since only 8% of loans default, plain accuracy is misleading.
 This project uses F1 Score and PR-AUC instead, which are better suited for spotting a rare outcome.